-Prospective study abroad students should undertake a few steps before applying to the CES programme.
-Firstly, interested students should request that their Study Abroad Office contact our Study Abroad student manager, Svetlana Baranova directly.
+Prospective study abroad students should undertake a few steps before applying to the programme.
+Firstly, interested students should request that their Study Abroad Office contact our Study Abroad programs manager, Svetlana Baranova, directly.
 Secondly, students should review the eligibility requirements to determine whether the programme is a good fit for their personal and academic goals.
 Lastly, the application process is quick and easy.
 Below are some requirements to consider before getting started.
 The required application form may be found in the "Study Abroad Admissions" section.

 All candidates must be in good academic standing at their university and possess a minimum cumulative GPA of 3.0 (or equivalent).
-Those who do not meet this requirement may be considered on a case by case basis, if his/her Study Abroad advisor is confident that the applicant will be able to succeed and enjoy the academic experience.
+Those who do not meet this requirement may be considered on a case-by-case basis, if his/her Study Abroad advisor is confident that the applicant will be able to succeed and enjoy the academic experience.

 ENGLISH LANGUAGE PROFICIENCY REQUIREMENT

 If your first language is not English you should provide evidence that your level of proficiency is adequate for the programme of study.
 IES accepts the following English language certificates and scores: